 We are motivated by 1) a desire to ease suffering and offer comfort and support to those who have entered the dying process, and their loved ones and caregivers, and 2) a desire to acknowledge and facilitate the opportunity for spiritual understanding and practice, the essence of the transference of consciousness.

 Organization and Structure

-We are a volunteer based, grassroots group of Vajrayana Buddhists working independently of any particular religious organization, and are unaffiliated with any hospital or hospice.
+We are a volunteer-based, grassroots group of Vajrayana Buddhists working independently of any particular religious organization, and are unaffiliated with any hospital or hospice.
 The seed for TLC was planted many years ago with the strong encouragement of Venerable Gyatrul Rinpoche, an esteemed Vajrayana Buddhist Master.
-The program provides educational events several times annually to better equip ourselves in preparation for our own deaths and to offer assistance to others, as well as films of our programs and resources.
+The program provides educational events several times annually to better equip ourselves in preparation for our own deaths and to offer assistance to others, as well as films of our programs, and other resources.
 When requested, our aspirations include providing counsel and pre-arranged visits by one or more TLC associates offering spiritual support.
 When death occurs, we will assist with preparing the body, participating in Vajrayana practices for the deceased, and planning funeral and memorial services.
 We do not charge for these services but will gratefully accept donations for TLC Transitional Life Care.
 Please see our “Donate” page for information on how to help.

 Support Literature and Education